sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/15binarySearchTreesBSTBalance.md

 * Under each rotation theory -> Pseudocode
   * Add step-by-step progress along with those 4 properties: Parent, left, right, and height.
+* When and how do we recalculate the balance factor?
+Do we have to recalculate the balance factor of each node after each insert or delete operation?
+How does that work?
 * Actual implementation
 * Relevant problems